Law enforcement officers, agencies honored for seat belt and child restraint enforcement

 Ceremony salutes efforts to save lives on Kentucky roadways

-FRANKFORT, Ky. — The Kentucky Office of Highway Safety today honored 141 law enforcement officers from 122 agencies across the Commonwealth for their efforts to increase the use of seat belts and child restraints.
+FRANKFORT, Ky.
+(Aug.
+7, 2014) — The Kentucky Office of Highway Safety (KOHS) today honored 137 law enforcement officers from 119 agencies across the Commonwealth for their efforts to increase the use of seat belts and child restraints in motor vehicles.

-The 2011 Governor’s Occupant Protection Awards ceremony was held at the Hyatt Regency hotel in Lexington.
+The fourth annual Governor’s Occupant Protection Awards ceremony was held at the Embassy Suites in Lexington.
 Awards were presented to officers with the most occupant protection citations in each agency and division.
-There are six divisions, based on number of officers within the agency, plus a division for Kentucky State Police.
+There are six divisions, broken down by number of officers within the agency, plus a division for Kentucky State Police.

-“Despite a wealth of data showing that seat belts and child restraints save lives, each year hundreds of unrestrained motorists lose their lives on Kentucky roadways,” said State Highway Engineer Steve Waddle, who presented the awards.
+“Despite a wealth of data showing that seat belts and child restraints save lives, each year hundreds of unrestrained motorists lose their lives on Kentucky roadways,” KOHS Director Bill Bell said before presenting the awards.
 “These officers, their departments and agencies render a great service for public safety by enforcing our occupant protection laws.”

-There were 760 total highway fatalities in Kentucky in 2010 with 598 killed in motor vehicles.
-Of those killed, 62.5 percent were not buckled up.
+There were 638 highway fatalities in Kentucky in 2013, with 483 killed in motor vehicles.
+Of those 483 fatalities, 278 were not wearing a seat belt.

-According to the National Highway Traffic Safety Administration (NHTSA), seat belts, when worn correctly, are proven to reduce the risk of fatal injury to front-seat occupants by 45 percent – and by 60 percent in pickup trucks, SUVs and minivans.
-Also according to NHTSA, child restraints reduce the risk of fatal injury by 71 percent for infants and by 54 percent for toddlers in passenger cars and by 58 percent and 59 percent, respectively, in light trucks.
+According to the National Highway Traffic Safety Administration (NHTSA), seat belts, when worn correctly, are proven to reduce the risk of fatal injuries to front-seat occupants by 45 percent – and by 60 percent in pickup trucks, SUVs and minivans.
+Also according to NHTSA, child restraints reduce the risk of fatal injuries by 71 percent for infants and by 54 percent for toddlers in passenger cars, and by 58 percent and 59 percent, respectively, in light trucks.